 Traditionally published textbooks and educational materials are subject to copyright restrictions, which do not allow them to be modified or reused in other contexts.
 With OER, students and instructors can re-use and re-purpose the materials not just during the class, but in the future as well.

 Textbooks can be prohibitively expensive for our students, especially those who rely on grants and student loans to attend.
-The 2018 Student Textbook and Course Materials Survey found that 64% of students have not bought a required textbook because it is too expensive, and 42% have registered for fewer courses due to the expense of textbooks.
+Fixing the Broken Textbook Market, 3rd e., found that 65% of students surveyed in 2020 have not bought a required textbook because it is too expensive.
+Negative impacts on students' basic needs include students working extra hours, skipping meals, and missing bill payments, in order to afford their course materials,

-Many students rent their textbook from the campus bookstore or compete with other students for access to the library's reserve copy.
-For those that do purchase textbooks, many attempt to regain their money by selling the books back to the bookstore or online after the course is over.
-OER and other low / no-cost alternatives can get learning materials into students' hands from day-one.
+Access to coures materials is not equitable.
+Many students skip buying course materials, rent their textbook from the campus bookstore, or compete with other students for access to a print copy on reserve at the library.
+For those that do purchase textbooks, they may selling the books back to the bookstore or online for a fraction of the original cost, after the course is over.
+OER and other low / no-cost alternatives can get learning materials into students' hands from day-one, and help create a more equitable change of success, regardless of a student's financial situation.